 On September 10, 2024, City staff met with Rana Brown from Ron Book's office.
 She provided insights into the 2025 legislative session and potential budgetary constraints.
-Following Hurricanes Debby, Helene and Milton, we may experience a lean budget year with limited funds for nonessential projects.
+Following Hurricanes Debby, Helene and Milton, she followed up with an email indicating that the key priorities for the legislature may be focused on emergency business loans, insurance, flood mitigation, and debris funding.
+As a result, we may experience a lean budget year with limited funds for nonessential projects.
 She also advised that any request be supported by a 50% match from the City.

 Ron Book is scheduled to present to the City Council on December 9, 2024.
-The Collier County legislative delegation will meet on January 8, 2025.
+The Florida League of Cities will publish a legislative platform, but it has not yet been published.
+The Collier County legislative delegation will meet in December, and the State legislative session begins in March 2025.